 with $8,000 in financial grants that can be used for everything from training

 to equipment.
-This year's recipients include 10 from Ontario, which has the
+This year's recipients include two from Nova Scotia, which has

 "Representing Canada at the Olympic Games is one of the highest honours

-in Water Polo," said Jessica Gaudreault, a FACE recipient from Ottawa.
-"But
+in Canoe/Kayak," said Shaun Fair, a FACE recipient from Waverley.
+"But for

 money to access all the resources we need to succeed.
 Thankfully, programs